SAP-samples/teched2025-DA266/README.md

 - To import the notebook, navigate to your own folder (same as the user email assigned to you) under the `Workspace> Users` tab.
 In the whitespace, right-click or use the context menu and select `Import`.
 Then import the file in question from your system's File Explorer.
     - ![import_notebook](./images/import_Notebook.png)

-- For the python environment the exercises have been run with the python 3.12.
-Note: This has to be set manually for each notbook individually !
+- For the Python environment the exercises have been run with the python 3.12.
+Note: This has to be set manually for each notebook individually!
     - ![python_environment](./images/python_environment.png)